actano/provision-docker/Readme.md

 created on the remote host which is used by the `docker run` command
 * `net: <network mode>` - defines the network mode of the container, i.e. `--net=<network mode>` for the `docker run` command
+* `assets: [{localPath: ..., containerPath: ...}, ...]` - defines asset files which are uploaded to the remote host and mounted in the container under `containerPath`